Frequently Asked Questions

 What credit cards do you accept?

 We accept MasterCard, Visa and Discover.
-We also take cash or checks.
+We also take cash, checks, or we can bill your student account.
 We do not accept American Express, debit cards or Health Insurance Flex-Spending cards.

 What services are offered at Student Health?